melsman/melsman.github.io/cv.md

 #### Publications

+* [2015] Cosmin Oancea, Jost Berthold, Martin Elsman, and Christian Andreetta.
+A Financial Benchmark for GPGPU Compilation.
+In 18th International Workshop on Compilers for Parallel Computing (CPC'15).
+January 2015.

 * [2014c] Patrick Bahr, Jost Berthold, and Martin Elsman.
 Towards Certified Management of Financial Contracts.
 In Proceedings of the 26th Nordic Workshop on Programming Theory (NWPT'14).
 October, 2014.